apache/lucene-solr/lucene/MIGRATE.md

 # Apache Lucene Migration Guide

+## ICUCollationKeyAnalyzer is renamed (LUCENE-9558)

+o.a.l.collation.ICUCollationAnalyzer and its dependant classes are renamed to o.a.l.a.icu.ICUCollationKeyAnalyzer

 ## Base and concrete analysis factories are moved / package renamed (LUCENE-9317)

 1. Base analysis factories are moved to `lucene-core`, also their package names are renamed.